voteliquid/proof-of-vote/README.md

 2. Allows anyone to independently tabulate all of the votes themselves.
 3. Preserves individual voter privacy.

-For every vote cast by a [verified person](https://united.vote/get_started/verification) on United, a record is published with the `Position` and a unique `Vote ID`.
+For every vote cast by a [verified person](https://liquid.us/get_started/verification) on Liquid, a record is published with the `Position` and a unique `Vote ID`.

 ![example-record](./example.png)